 I am a fifth year physics graduate student in Francis Starr’s lab, Wesleyan University.
 I use theoretical, computational methods and modeling as my main tools to study different problems in nano science and soft matter, mainly DNA nanotechnology, polymer physics and glass transition.
-Currently my research is focused on DNA functionalized nanoparticles self-dnanp2assembly that is being done in a collaboration with Oleg Gang’s group (Columbia University ) and the dynamic heterogeneity of star polymers near glass transition temperature in collaboration with Jack Douglas’s group (NIST).
+Currently my research is focused on DNA functionalized nanoparticles self-assembly that is being done in a collaboration with Oleg Gang’s group (Columbia University ) and the dynamic heterogeneity of star polymers near glass transition temperature in collaboration with Jack Douglas’s group (NIST).

 In my previous research, before I joined Star Lab at Wesleyan.
 I was an experimental researcher and my main focus was on graphene, specifically graphene oxide (GONR) and graphene nonoribbons (GNR).
 I used chemical methods to synthesize and characterize GNORs from carbon nanotubes (CNT).
 You can learn more about these projects and publications in the Research section.